narayanbs/Notes/X02-Coding/Git.md

 To remove a file from Git, you have to remove it from your tracked files (more accurately, remove it from your staging area) and then commit.

+There are two options
+1) Remove the file from workspace using rm and then stage/commit the changes using git add/commit or (git commit -am)

 $ rm PROJECTS.md

 $ git status